surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_For.md

 statement syntax with semicolons when you enter interactive commands at the command prompt.

-The `for` loop is more flexible than the `Foreach` loop because it allows you to increment values in an array or collection by using patterns.
+The `for` loop is more flexible than the `foreach` loop because it allows you to increment values in an array or collection by using patterns.
 In the following example, the `$i` variable is incremented by 2 in the **Repeat** portion of the `for` statement.